-Aami Movie Review
+Aami Movie Review: Kamal Is Back With A Biopic!

 Popular young actor Tovino Thomas is also a part of the cast list of this much awaited venture.
 Reportedly, he will be seen in a special appearance in the film but his role does hold a big impact in the movie.

-Anoop Menon As Zaheer Ali
+Anoop Menon As Akbar Ali

-Popular actor Anoop Menon essays a character named Zaheer Ali in the movie.
+Popular actor Anoop Menon essays a character named Akbar Ali in the movie.
 It is for the first time that the popular actor is working with director Kamal

 Rest Of The Cast